Dateline: Dubai, United Arab Emirates

 The next step is to contact your nearest US consulate or embassy to schedule an interview.
 Each particular embassy/consulate may have additional application requirements, so check with them for a more detailed understanding of which documents to bring with you.

 In some cases, you will also need to print and fill out the Nonimmigrant Treaty Trader/Treaty Investor Application, which allows you to explain your investment and business plan before your interview.

 When filling out the Form DS-160 online, you will need to have a number of documents and information nearby, including your passport, travel itinerary, dates of your five previous trips to the US, and any previous US visa applications.

-If you’re a former US citizen, gathering the dates of your previous five trips to the United States may be difficult.
-A professional can help you determine how to handle this.
+If you’re a former US citizen, gathering the dates of your previous five trips to the United States may be difficult, a professional can help you determine how to handle it.

 You will also need to provide a copy of your latest resume or CV, which should demonstrate your business experience.
 You will also need to prove that you own at least a 50% share in the business venture and provide a business plan.

 Which documents you need for your visa interview will vary depending on the consulate you are applying from and your nationality.
 The immigration official also reserves the right to request any additional documents they may deem necessary.

 The general documents everyone needs at the interview are a passport, the confirmation of your non-immigrant visa application, the actual nonimmigrant Treaty Investor Application, and the application fee receipt.